Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 18.md

 - **THE WARFORGED THAT LOOKS LIKE OSIRIS PULLS OUT A GUN AND SHOOTS CAL?!?!**
     - DEX SAVE (20)
     - VALLEN JUMPS IN FRONT OF THE BULLET AND TAKES IT FOR CAL.
 IT HITS HIM IN THE HEART????
-- Seeing Vallen get hit, Camille casts ==Guiding Bolt==
+- Seeing Vallen get hit, Camille casts <span style="color:rgb(197, 124, 22)">Guiding Bolt</span>
-    - At the same time, Cordelia pulls *The Fool* from her tarot deck -- this causes the ==Guiding Bolt== to veer off and miss
+    - At the same time, Cordelia pulls *The Fool* from her tarot deck -- this causes the <span style="color:rgb(197, 124, 22)">Guiding Bolt</span> to veer off and miss
 - Camille says “I’m going to do something stupid” and teleports onto the mithril cart.
-They cast ==Spirit Guardians== right afterwards
+They cast <span style="color:rgb(197, 124, 22)">Spirit Guardians</span> right afterwards
     - The little warforged pushing the cart DIES, but immediately after the spell is absorbed by the mithril
 - Camille looks behind them, and through the portal sees a MASSIVE factory
     - They can’t see the ends of the factory
     - There are also TONS of warforged through it, looking at them like???
     - They go “Sorry, this isn’t yours” and try to close the portal
         - Manually closing it with their hands doesn’t work 💀 ofc
-        - Casting ==Dispel Magic== ALSO doesn’t work bcs I rolled A NAT FUCKING 1!!! **FUCK THIS STUPID BAKA LIFE**
+        - Casting <span style="color:rgb(197, 124, 22)">Dispel Magic</span> ALSO doesn’t work bcs I rolled A NAT FUCKING 1!!! **FUCK THIS STUPID BAKA LIFE**
-- Kaya casts ==Mold Earth== and pulls a wall of earth in front of the portal, blocking it
+- Kaya casts <span style="color:rgb(197, 124, 22)">Mold Earth</span> and pulls a wall of earth in front of the portal, blocking it
 - One of the warforged pulls a gun on Kaya, and shoots her for 6 damage
 - CAL IS STILL STANDING THERE DOING NOTHING.
 HE STARTS PRAYING TO THE RAVEN QUEEN AGAIN
     - HE TELLS HER SHE’S FUCKING UP A LITTLE.
 OH MY GOD SHE’S GONNA SMITE HIM